ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2025.03.05.md

 # Current Sprint

-### Defunt emails that looks like it's associated with us but isn't.
+### Defunct emails that looks like it's associated with us but isn't.

 FA has sorted this.